WolfControl/esp-messaging/README.md

 ## Features

-- Separate RTOS tasks for send/receive
+- Separate threads (RTOS tasks) for sending and receiving messages
 - Message queueing for inbound/outbound messages
 - Automatic configuration of ESP-NOW and UART
 - Automatic parsing of incoming messages